raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - Fully managed build service ⇒ Alternative to Jenkins
 - No servers to provision, scales indefinitely, no build queue
 - Pay for actual usage time
-- Runs on Docker for build reproducibility and can use custom Docker images
+- **Runs on Docker** for build reproducibility and can use custom Docker images
 - Can run locally using Docker and CodeBuild Agent for troubleshooting
 - Integrates with KMS, IAM, VPC and CloudTrail
 - Source code comes from CodeCommit, CodePipeline, S3, GitHub, etc...
-- Build instructions are specified in a `buildspec.yml` file in the root folder
+- Build instructions are specified in a `buildspec.yml(like Jenkinsfile)` file in the root folder
     - Environment variables ⇒ Plain text or SSM Parameter Store encrypted
     - Phases
         - Install ⇒ Install dependencies